ellamkoch/fem-ip-address-tracker/README.md

 ## My process
 ### Postman Testing of the API
 Before building the UI, I fully tested the Geo.IPify API and documented with screenshots of Postman to confirm I had everything set up correctly.
+Early Postman requests originally failed or returned limited data because I used the country endpoint without specifying /country,city and forgot to include the apiKey= parameter in the query string.
+Once corrected, all responses returned full location data (city, region, postal code, timezone) as expected.

 #### Environment Setup
 | Variable | Value |